AESTHETICDIGITAL WELLNESS

 ethereal

-Ethereal lavender paired with deep navy and silver creates a mystical, moonlit aesthetic.
-Perfect for mindfulness apps, meditation platforms, and digital wellness interfaces seeking to evoke tranquility.
+Soft lavender paired with deep navy and silver creates a moonlit aesthetic.
+Works well for mindfulness apps, meditation platforms, and digital wellness interfaces.

 #E6E6FA